-The Group is present in the markets in different parts of the world, although most of its customers operate in Poland.
-Because of the link between the Polish economy with the global economy system and because of the extensive activities carried out outside the local market, the global economic situation has an impact on the volume of sales to the Group's customers.
-The destabilisation of the political situation in some of the local regions may temporarily reduce the Group's expansion in foreign markets and force it to look for new customers.
+The Company is present in the markets in different European countries, although most of its customers operate in Poland.
+Because of the link between the Polish economy with the world system and because of the extensive activities carried out outside the local market, the global economic situation has an impact on the volume of sales to the Company's customers.
+The destabilisation of the political situation in some of the local regions may temporarily reduce the Company's expansion in foreign markets and force it to look for new customers.

-European markets constitute one of the largest areas of the TOYA Group operations, therefore internal problems of the European Union could have a significant adverse effect on economy.
+European markets constitute one of the largest areas of the Company's operations, therefore internal problems of the European Union could have a significant adverse effect on economy.
 This could further result in a reduced purchasing power of the European societies and creation of trade barriers, which could be additionally deepened by the devaluation of local currencies in relation to the most important global currencies.
 However the impact of these factors is difficult to estimate, as future economic and regulatory situation may differ from the Management Board's expectations.
-The Group's management is carefully monitoring the developments and adjusts its strategic assumptions to minimise the threats.
+The Company's management is carefully monitoring the developments and adjusts its strategic assumptions to minimise the threats.

-The situation on the Asian market associated with the current GDP growth of local countries also affects the financial standing of the entire Group due to the fact that the Group buys goods mainly from manufacturers operating in this region.
+The situation on the Asian market associated with the current GDP growth of local countries also affects the financial standing of the entire Company due to the fact that the Company buys goods mainly from manufacturers operating in this region.
 This is related to the prices of purchased goods, terms of trade, the terms of order, as well as the logistics system between Asia and Europe.

-The Group's Parent Company is a Polish entity, and most of its business activities are conducted in Poland.
-Therefore, the government's economic policies, the Polish tax system, unemployment rate and the decisions taken by the National Bank of Poland and the Monetary Policy Council are additional factors affecting the development of the entire Capital Group.
+Most of the Company business activities are conducted in Poland.
+Therefore, the government's economic policies, the Polish tax system, unemployment rate and the decisions taken by the National Bank of Poland and the Monetary Policy Council are additional factors affecting the development of the Company.